cirquit/UTFTConverter/README.md

   * convert `.bmp` to `.raw` + `.c`
   * convert `.png` to `.raw` + `.c`
   * test basic functionality with the Snap server (maybe create a testing environment)
+  * learn about cabal packaging and how to deploy a simple project

 ##### About: